About Yoga Drop Back Transitions

 Strengthen the back body.

 Backbends demand that the muscles along the entire back and front lines engage in supporting the spine.
-The main muscle groups targeted in a backbend include the legs, buttock, back, core, shoulders, and chest.
+The main muscle groups targeted in a backbend include the legs, buttocks, back, core, shoulders, and chest.
 The muscles targeted in a backbend include the gluteals, psoas, hamstrings, quadriceps, erectors, abdominals, lats, and trapezius muscles.

 Opens the front body.